Articles and Publications

 Dr. Sokolow has written over a dozen articles about development in such publications as Entrepreneur magazine, Digital Communities, Washington Business Journal, and Proposal Management.
 He has also been interviewed on the Business News Network about how to develop winning proposals.
-He is the Assistant Managing Editor and Chair of the Editorial Advisory Board of Proposal Management, the journal of the Association of Proposal Management Professionals.
+He was the Assistant Managing Editor and Chair of the Editorial Advisory Board of Proposal Management, the journal of the Association of Proposal Management Professionals.

 This is a “must-read” to learn how to get federal support for your non-profit organization’s programs.